 (b) may make such order as it thinks fit.

-[Section 28 amended by No. 6 of 1996 s.
+[Section 28 amended: No. 6 of 1996 s.
 11.]

 29. Court may order offender to pay costs of removing litter etc.

 (1) Where a person is convicted of an offence against section 23 or 24 or fails to comply with an order made under section 28(1) made in respect of a conviction for an offence against section 23 or 24, the court may instead of or in addition to imposing any penalty order the offender to pay to the owner or occupier or person or authority having control or management of the land or waters where the offence was committed such sum as it considers reasonable for the cleaning up and removal of the material the subject of the offence.